 High-Efficiency Illumination Applications

 Thorlabs' Aspheric Condenser Lenses offer larger apertures, higher NA, and lower f/# ratios than spherical lenses.
 Therefore, these lenses are ideal for high-efficiency illumination applications or collimating light from a lamp, LED, or similar light source.
 Our condensers are sold in diameters from 10 to 75 mm and are available uncoated for 380 - 2100 nm or with an AR coating for 350 to 700 nm (-A Coating) or 650 to 1050 nm (-B Coating).
+The -A Coating will not completely counteract the substrate's absorptive properties from 350 nm to 380 nm.
 The reflectance curves for the coated versions can be found by clicking on the graph icons in the table to the right.

 Aspheric Lens Design Equation

 Thorlabs' retaining rings are used to secure unmounted optics within lens tubes or optic mounts.
 These rings are secured in position using a compatible spanner wrench.
 For flat or low-curvature optics, standard retaining rings manufactured from anodized aluminum are available from Ø5 mm to Ø4".
 For high-curvature optics, extra-thick retaining rings are available in Ø1/2", Ø1", and Ø2" sizes.